 Find more unbiased advice on travel and the coronavirus, award-winning investigations and legal advice on holiday refunds and cancelled flights with Which?
 Travel

-In light of the coronavirus pandemic, the FCO is currently advising against all non-essential international travel.
-This unprecedented advice was announced on 17 March, initially for a 30-day period, but it has since been extended indefinitely.
+In light of the coronavirus pandemic, the FCO advised against all non-essential international travel.
+This unprecedented advice was announced on 17 March, initially for a 30-day period, but was then extended indefinitely.
+However, from 4 July, this advice was removed for 76 destinations, now deemed ‘safe’ enough to travel to.

-More generally, the FCO advice is also important because it means that if you’re left out of pocket you may be able to recoup any financial loss from your travel insurer – provided you have cover for holiday disruption – as we explain in more detail below.
+More generally, the FCO advice is also important because it means that if your holiday is now cancelled by a travel company, you may be able to recoup any financial loss from your travel insurer – provided you have cover for holiday disruption – as we explain in more detail below.
+But it won’t cover a disinclination to travel.

-Under the new rules, anyone other than exempt workers arriving into the UK could face a £1,000 fine if they fail to self-isolate.
+Under the current rules, anyone other than exempt workers arriving into the UK could face a fine of up to £480 in Scotland or £1,000 in the rest of the UK, if they fail to self-isolate.

 The quarantine will not apply to the Republic of Ireland, although Ireland currently requires Brits to self-isolate on arrival.
 It is likely that this will soon be lifted to create the potential for two-way travel.